frialey63/opencart-api/README.md

 [Signature hash does not match](https://webocreation.com/blog/signature-hash-not-match-opencart-solution/)

-Login to your OpenCart on the /admin URL as user/bitnami and navigate to Users|API and add an API user including generation of the key for this user, see
+Login to your OpenCart on the /admin URL as user/bitnami and navigate to Users|API and add an API user including generation of the API key for this user, see

 [How to use Opencart API](https://www.youtube.com/watch?v=bc2govdEiuA)